Skip to main content

 • Add animated elements to draw attention to the QR code

-• Show “Try Again” button to generate new QR code
+• Show “Try Again” button to generate a new session

 • Display clear error messages for connection issues